johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 Anyway, let's discuss what's happening with this step.
 The `send()` method is inherited from `Server`.
 See [here](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server.ts) for the full source code of the `Server`.
 Let's reproduce it below to get a feel for it.

-> Note: we don't **need** to fully understand how this method works, and I won't belabor it here.
-It's fair to treat it as a black box, as long as we understand **how** to use it.
+> Note: we **don't need to fully understand** how this method works, and I won't belabor it here.
+It's fair to treat it as a black box, as long as we understand **how to use it**.
 We'll make sure we do!

 ```typescript
   public send(